 Located in Coyoacan, Agata Hotel is only 5 minutes away from Frida Kahlo Museum.
 Agata Hotel Boutique and Spa has a restaurant, free private parking, a bar and a terrace.
 There’s also à la carte breakfast every morning.

-This is one of the best hotels in Coyoacan and is perfect if you want to spend a few days in this colorful neighborhood.
+This is one of the best boutique hotels in Mexico City if you want to spend a few days in Coyoacan.
 National Cinematheque is a 12-minute walk from Agata Hotel Boutique & Spa, while Museo del Tiempo Tlalpan is 4.4 miles from the property.
 Benito Juarez International Airport is 7 miles from the hotel.

 Book your stay at Agata Hotel Boutique and Spa here.